Game

 • Think about how you set your throwing and catching goals.
 Did you make wishes, or did you make a plan for your goal?

-• Today we set a move goal.
+• Today we set a movement goal.
 We set the goal to increase the number of times we caught a ball.

 1. Assess understanding with the following questions: